 A Secondary Teacher or Post-Secondary Instructor recommendation is required a faculty member who has taught you in academic subjects during the final two years of your education.
 If a candidate submits the application online through the Common Application, evaluators may submit their forms online.
 If the application is submitted by email or post, evaluators must submit their forms by post directly to the Office of Admission or give them to the candidate for posting in an envelope with the signature of the evaluator across the sealed flap.

-The SAT or ACT Reasoning Test is required except when the applicant:
+The SAT or ACT Reasoning Test is required except when the applicant meets one of the following criteria:

 - resides in a country where SAT and ACT are not administered